-On June 29, 2006, the District Court (Judge Cooper) certified a plaintiff class of all persons who registered with the State of Georgia as sex offenders on or before July 1, 2006 and who reside within 1000 feet of a currently-designated school bus stop or a school bus stop designated in the future.
+On June 29, 2006, the Judge Cooper certified a plaintiff class of all persons who registered with the State of Georgia as sex offenders on or before July 1, 2006 and who reside within 1000 feet of a currently-designated school bus stop or a school bus stop designated in the future.

-Following the District Court's issuance of the TRO, three counties designated their "bus stops" to remove the ambiguity, and then entered into consent orders that barred the defendants from enforcing the law until further order of the Court.
-The defendants then filed another motion for preliminary injunction challenging the residency restrictions barring a home within one-thousand feet of a church.
+Following the issuance of the TRO (temporary restraining order), three counties designated their "bus stops" to remove the ambiguity, and then entered into consent orders that barred enforcement of the law until further order of the court.
+The plaintiffs then filed another motion for preliminary injunction challenging the residency restrictions barring a home within one-thousand feet of a church.
 This was filed on behalf of nine elderly and sick sex offenders who mostly live in nursing homes.
-Each of the respective counties allowed these sex offenders to remain in their nursing homes.
+Each of the affected counties allowed these sex offenders to remain in their nursing homes.

 On October 14, 2008 the plaintiffs filled their 4th amended complaint.
 The plaintiffs made clear that the most significant part of their challenge to the law involved the school bus stop provisions.

-On March 30, 2009 the District Court issued an order certifying as a class "all persons who are registered, are required to register, or in the future will be required to register as sex offenders pursuant to O.C.G.A. § 42-1-12."
-Within the same order, the District Court granted the plaintiffs' motion for a preliminary injunction restraining the defendants from enforcing the sex offender law, insofar as it restricts registered sex offenders from engaging in volunteer activities at church.
+Within the same March 2009 order, the District Court granted the plaintiffs' motion for a preliminary injunction restraining the defendants from enforcing the sex offender law's provision that barred registered sex offenders from engaging in volunteer activities at church.
 The district court found that "because the Church Volunteer/Employment Provision fails to provide fair warning to Plaintiffs or adequate guidance to law enforcement, it is substantially likely that it is unduly and unconstitutionally vague."
-Lastly, the district court denied the defendants' motion to dismiss the plaintiffs' takings claim on behalf of renters affected by the sex offender law.
+Lastly, the District Court denied the defendants' motion to dismiss the plaintiffs' takings claim on behalf of renters affected by the sex offender law.